 Leading Diverse Workforces – 10 credits

 This module aims to provide you with a framework of knowledge and understanding of how to effectively lead and develop people in a strategically diverse and inclusive way.
 You will be given the opportunity to develop strategic priorities for leadership, equality, diversity and inclusion.

 The ‘With work placement’ opportunity2 enables you to apply in semester 1 for an optional work placement of up to 12 months, extending the duration of your master’s to 24 months.
 The placement provides an opportunity for you to develop expertise and experience in your chosen field with the aim of enhancing your employability upon graduation.
 The work placement would take place in semesters 3, 4 and 5.

 Please note that the optional placement modules incur an additional tuition fee of £4,000.
 Placement opportunities may also be subject to additional costs, visa requirements being met, subject to availability and/or competitive application.
-Work placements are not guaranteed but you will benefit from the support of our Talent Team in trying to find and secure an opportunity.
-Please note that the optional placement modules incur an additional fee of £4,000.
+Work placements are not guaranteed but you will benefit from the support of the Talent Team in trying to find and secure an opportunity.
 Find out more about the work placement option.

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.

 Study on campus